 5. Zenit Helios 40-2 85mm f/1.5 MC Prime Lens

 Inspired by the former Helios 40 lenses, the Zenit Helios 40-2 85mm f/1.5 MC lens is a sort of reproduction lens of the original vintage lens Helios 40-2 85mm f/1.5.
-This lens, much like its shorter counterpart, the Helios 44-2 58mm f/2, offers the same unique characteristics with the swirly bokeh but at a more favourable focal length of 85mm, which is part of the holy trinity of prime lens focal lengths for portraits.
+This lens, much like its shorter counterpart, the Helios 44-2 58mm f/2, offers the same unique characteristics as the swirly bokeh but at a more favourable focal length of 85mm, which is part of the holy trinity of prime lens focal lengths for portraits.

 The reproduction lenses will cost you around $350, while the originals will cost you around 500-$550.